dvdantunes/scrapper-app/README.md

 ## Development environment and release process

- - create virtualenv with Flask and scrapper_test installed into it (latter is installed in [develop mode](http://setuptools.readthedocs.io/en/latest/setuptools.html#development-mode) which allows modifying source code directly without a need to re-install the app): `make venv`
+ - create virtualenv with Flask and scraper_test installed into it (latter is installed in [develop mode](http://setuptools.readthedocs.io/en/latest/setuptools.html#development-mode) which allows modifying source code directly without a need to re-install the app): `make venv`